 Taking Care of the Planet

-At Wild Horse Winery’s 50-acre estate vineyard in Templeton, California, we are committed to innovative winegrowing methods and sustainable agricultural practices that will maintain and enhance our vital natural resources for the long term.
+At Wild Horse Winery we are committed to innovative winegrowing methods and sustainable agricultural practices that will maintain and enhance our vital natural resources for the long term.
 Water conservation, recycling practices and preserving nearby habitats are a core value of the Winery.

 The drip system on this vineyard is elaborate.
 Water is drawn from a reservoir into a sand filter system to remove potential emitter-clogging sediment and then delivered to the drip system, which is set up in five-acre blocks of the vineyard.
-A positive displacement pump for compost tea injection and fertigation is in line to the drip system.
 The drip irrigation system is typically put to use in June, as winter rainfall and frost protection runs provide ample soil moisture for early season growth.

-Graywater is recycled in two aeration ponds.
+Processed water is recycled in three aeration ponds.
 The aerators maintain a healthy aerobic bacteria digestion of winery wastewater.
-The recycled graywater is then combined with well water and used for irrigation of the vineyard property.
+The recycled process water is then combined with well water and used for irrigation and frost protection in the vineyard.
 This practice dramatically improves water usage efficiencies.

 Clumps and Mounds

-Wild Horse uses grape pomace — the combination of grape skins, stems and seeds left after pressing wine from the grape — mixed with manure to produce a high-quality compost material.
-Spread among the vine rows, this compost adds beneficial soil material while smothering weed growth.
+Wild Horse uses grape pomace (which is the combination of grape skins, stems and seeds left after pressing juice from the grape) as compost for use in the vineyards and other farming operations.

 Cover crops provide a home for beneficial insects while controlling erosion and conserving soil.
 Nitrogen-fixing legumes and clover are cultivated in vine row centers, building nitrogen and biomass into the soil horizon.